stefaniuk/json-service/README.md

 About
 -----

-This is JSON-RPC protocol implementation in Java with Service Mapping Description support.
+This is JSON-RPC protocol implementation (server-side) in Java with Service Mapping Description support.
+It integrates well with Dojo Toolkit and Spring Framework.

-For more information, visit <http://stefaniuk.github.com/json-service/>.
+For more information please, visit <http://stefaniuk.github.com/json-service/>.

 License
 -------